Transposition of the Great Arteries (TGA)

-Transposition of the Great Arteries is a condition where the two main blood vessels (the ‘great arteries’) leaving the heart, are swapped over.
+Transposition of the Great Arteries (TGA) is a condition where the two main blood vessels (the ‘great arteries’) leaving the heart, are swapped over.
 The pulmonary artery (which takes blood to the lungs to pick up oxygen) and the aorta (which takes oxygen rich blood from the heart, to the body).

-The heart is made up of 4 chambers.
+The heart is made up of four chambers.
 The lower two chambers are called the ventricles.
-In a normal heart the pulmonary artery arises from the right ventricle and the Aorta from the left ventricle.
+In a normal heart the pulmonary artery arises from the right ventricle and the aorta from the left ventricle.
 In TGA, the opposite occurs.
 The pulmonary artery arises from the left ventricle and the aorta from the right ventricle.

 This means that blood flows to the lungs and picks up oxygen but is then pumped back to the lungs instead of travelling around the body.
 Blood flowing around the body is unable to reach the lungs to pick up oxygen and continues circulating.

 Unless there is some place in the circulation where the oxygen-rich and oxygen-poor blood can mix, all of the organs of the body will be deprived of necessary oxygen.

 Other heart defects may occur along with transposition of the great arteries.
 About 40-45% of children with TGA will also have a ventricular septal defect (VSD).

 Early detection of TGA is vital.